-The NG200 Project is a rare opportunity to work with the National Gallery to reimagine some of its key public spaces to improve the visitor experience.
-Additionally, the new Research Centre (likely to be sited in the west wing of the Wilkins Building adjacent to the Sainsbury Wing) is keenly anticipated and expected to communicate the Gallery’s work as a global thought-leader and support its growing research community.
+The NG200 Project: Design Team Selection Process presented a rare opportunity: to work with the National Gallery to reimagine some of its key public spaces to improve the visitor experience, as well as create a new Research Centre, which is expected to communicate the Gallery’s work as a global thought-leader and support its growing research community.

-The Gallery is searching for an outstandingly gifted and committed architect-led, multi-disciplinary design team: a national or combined national and international team of the very highest calibre that will understand the historic setting and can deliver the first phase of the project to celebrate the Gallery’s Bicentenary – no later than May 2024.
+The Gallery was searching for an outstandingly gifted and committed architect-led, multi-disciplinary design team: a national or combined national and international team of the very highest calibre that would understand the historic setting and could deliver the first phase of the project to celebrate the Gallery’s Bicentenary – no later than May 2024.

-Full details of the team requirements can be found in the Conditions, but some headline attributes include:
+Full details of the team requirements were listed in the competition documentation, but some headline attributes included:

 - Ability to demonstrate extraordinary design talent and creative flair;

 - Ability to demonstrate cultural and professional fit with the client organisation and the objectives of the project;

 - An exemplary track record of delivering projects of a similar significance and complexity;

 - Highly skilled in collaborative working, client engagement and communications and with experience of consultation with multiple statutory and community stakeholders.

 - Highly skilled in cultural place-making, with experience of delivering high-quality urban design in significant locations;